spanecatl/spanecatl/README.md

 - 👋 Hi, I’m @spanecatl
-- 👀 I’m interested in reading books writen by a woma, dancing and gymnastics
+- 👀 I’m interested in reading books writen by a woman, dancing (urban + hiphop), running and gymnastics
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning R (importing my knowledge from Stata)
-- 💞️ I’m looking to collaborate on understanding Mexico data information
+- 💞️ I’m looking to collaborate on understanding Mexico Financial System data
-- ✨ I’m feminist
+- ✨ I’m a feminist
 - 📫 How to reach me: sarahipanecatl@gmail.com

 <!---